kdutrajano/hvar-data-engineer-challenge/README.md

 ## Non-Functional Requirements

-You can use any tools at your disposable to design your solution.
+You can use any tools at your disposal to design your solution.
 Document your code with both comments and guidance documents, and write easy to maintain and scalable solutions.
 Think of elasticity and the amount of data that will be processed.
 The deliverable for this challenge will be:

 1. A zip file containing your solution.
 Structure as if pushing to a Git repository, with a `README.md` file describing your solution and design choices.
 Be as clear as possible!
 1. Sample `csv` files of the data marts following all the requisites above.